tranphuquy19/ftp-express-server/README.md

 ### 6.2 Change FTP username and FTP password

 By default, the user logs in to the ftp server with any username and password as "quydeptroai".
 Please edit the file ".env" and re-run server to apply the new username and password!

+## Q&A

+- Q: The FTP server successfully logged in at localhost but the other host(another ip) failed?
+- A: Please change the host's ip value at .env file